AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/OTHER SQL/Other PostgreSQL statements.md

 -   GLOBAL
 -   LOCAL

 Hologres supports only list partitions.
-You can specify only a list of discrete values for the partitioning key in the description for each partition. |
+You can specify only a list of discrete values for the partition key in the description for each partition. |
 |CREATE VIEW|N/A|
 |CREATE USER|N/A|
 |CREATE USER MAPPING|N/A|